-1. The Executive Board may amend these Rules at any time.
-The amendments shall have no effect on arbitral proceedings already pending.

-2. The Rules shall apply in the form they have at the time at which the arbitration is commenced.

-3. In derogation of paragraph 2, Articles 39, 42(1) and 42(3) shall only apply to arbitration agreements concluded on or after 1

-January 2015 in which the parties have referred to arbitration by or before the NAI or according to the Rules of the NAI, unless the parties have agreed otherwise.
+- 1. The NAI Executive Board may amend the NAI Arbitration Rules at any time.
+The AiA/NAI Adjunct Arbitration Rules can only be amended jointly by the CAfA Board and the NAI Board.
+The amendments shall have no effect on arbitral proceedings already pending. - 2.
+The CAfA Arbitration Rules shall apply in the form they have at the time at which the arbitration is commenced. - 3.
+In derogation of paragraph 2, Articles 39, 42(1) and 42(3) shall only apply to arbitration agreements concluded on or after 1 January 2015 in which the parties have referred to arbitration by or before the NAI or according to the Rules of the NAI, unless the parties have agreed otherwise.
 With such arbitration agreements concluded before 1 January 2015, Article 45 and, in that connection, Article 1(g) of the Rules applicable until 1 January 2015 shall continue to apply.